 In the Lower School

 Using a choice-based learning approach and a wide variety of materials—including watercolors, tempera paints, colored pencils, pastels, clay, wire, collage, fabric, and 3D printing pens— students explore and discover the world of visual arts.
 Students express imaginative ideas and artistic thinking in visual form.
 Problem solving and experimentation are key in the development of foundational artistic skills.
 The curriculum also integrates learning experiences from classroom studies and other special area subjects.
 Art history is introduced at age-appropriate levels through a visual thinking program that encourages students to question and interpret art.

-The Middle School art program seeks to heighten students' awareness and appreciation of the arts as a unique and important form of self-expression.
-This is accomplished through creative exploration, communication, and sharing of verbal and visual ideas, and problem solving in a relaxed, nurturing, and stimulating environment.
-Whether working in traditional or innovative styles, students learn to use design concepts to create effective, strong, and successful art work.
-Course offerings include fine arts, ceramics, digital photography, and manual arts.
+The Middle School program seeks to heighten students' awareness and appreciation of the visual arts as unique and important forms of self-expression.
+This is accomplished through creative exploration, communication, sharing of verbal and visual ideas, and problem solving in a relaxed, nurturing, and stimulating environment.
+Whether working in traditional or innovative styles, students learn to use design concepts to create compelling, engaging, and dynamic artworks.
+Students may choose courses in such areas as drawing, painting, ceramics, digital photography, and manual arts.

 In the Upper School

 The Upper School visual arts curriculum is designed for flexibility, and it offers students opportunities for both broad and deep artistic exploration.
 Process and product are equally valued, and students are pushed to develop their ideas as much as their technical skills.
 Play, experimentation, transdisciplinary research, and creative risk-taking are strongly encouraged.
 Art historical context is woven into the studio experience in the form of slide presentations and trips to local museums or galleries.